LangStream/documentation/configuration-resources/connectors/kafka-connect.md

 ```

 The jar file is downloaded by the LangStream CLI when you are deploying the application and it is copied to the java/lib directory.
-You are not required to use this mechanism, you can copy manually the jar file.
-But if you use the dependency mechanism, the LangStream CLI will check the sha512sum of the file to make sure that the file is not corrupted.
+You are not required to use this mechanism - you can manually copy the jar files if you prefer - but if you use the dependency mechanism, the LangStream CLI will check the sha512sum of the files to make sure that they are not corrupted.

-It is suggested to add a .gitignore file into your application in order to not commit the jar file into your git repository.
+We recommend adding a .gitignore file into your application so you don't commit the jar file into your git repository.

 ### Kafka Connect Sinks

 Once you have your connector deployed into your application, you can use it in your pipeline.

-This is an example about how to configure a Sink that writes to Apache Cassandra.
+This is an example of configuring a Sink connector that writes to Apache Cassandra:

 ```yaml
 name: "Write to Cassandra"